icyflame/PersistentScratch.vim/README.md

 This worked fine as long as I didn't have to open the file back up or create the file from inside vim itself.
 This Vim plugin saves the current buffer into a persistent scratch file at a location that can be configured.
+It tries to minimize the steps between wanting to store a file and storing a file in persistent storage.
+Everything is pre-configured or optional.

 ## Commands